pooryafayazi/itmeter.ir/README.md

-# itmeter.ir
- this is a tech news website
+# itmeter.ir - this is a tech news website
+ Language: Python
+ Framework:
+ Database: MySQL